Acne Sometimes Flares During the Premenstrual Phase of the Menstrual Cycle

-This is a fact of life for many women, but effective treatment can keep these monthly flare-ups in check.
-Contraceptives (birth control pills) that regulate hormones, can also help treat premenstrual acne in women, but come with side effects, and should be entered into very carefully.
+Premenstrual acne is a fact of life for many women, but effective treatment can keep these monthly flare-ups in check.

 The menstrual cycle influences acne.
 Many women experience an acne flare approximately 7-10 days before their period, and then see improvement in their acne once menstruation starts.
 These cyclical acne flares result from the fluctuation of hormones during the menstrual cycle.

 First let's look at the hormones that fluctuate over a woman's monthly cycle.
 Each of these hormones plays a different role in acne:

 - Estrogens: As a whole, estrogens reduce acne.
 They reduce the amount of skin oil that the body produces, which can in turn reduce acne.
 They can also reduce the production of androgens (male hormones present in both males and females), which also typically results in less acne.
 Lastly, estrogens possess anti-inflammatory properties.
 Since acne is an inflammatory disease, this means estrogens can reduce acne in this way as well.

 - Androgens: As a whole, androgens increase acne.
 Higher levels of androgens increase skin oil production and tend to lead to more acne.

 - Progesterone: Scientists are still not certain how progesterone might affect acne.
 It might be responsible for fluctuating levels of skin oil throughout the menstrual cycle.
 However, this has not been proven in the research.1,2